Visual Privacy Protection via Mapping Distortion: Experiments

 \subsection{Verification on CIFAR-10 and CASIA-WebFace}

-In this experiment, we construct two datasets $\mathcal{D}_{mod-CIFAR10}$ and $\mathcal{D}_{mod-CASIA}$ from CIFAR-10 and restricted CASIA-WebFace, respectively.
-The left-hand side of Fig.\ref{fig:unstable_train_effect} represents the test accuracy of the model trained on CIFAR-10, and of the model trained on $\mathcal{D}_{mod-CIFAR10}$.
-The right-hand side of Fig.\ref{fig:unstable_train_effect} indicates the generalization performance of model trained on restricted CASIA-WebFace and of model trained on $\mathcal{D}_{mod-CASIA}$.
-The result shows DNNs trained on the modified dataset can generalize well in the standard testset, and therefore the utility of the dataset is verified.
+In this experiment, we construct two datasets $\mathcal{D}_{mod-CIFAR10}$ and $\mathcal{D}_{mod-CASIA}$ based on CIFAR-10 and restricted CASIA-WebFace, respectively.
+The left-hand side of Fig.\ref{fig:unstable_train_effect} represents the test accuracy of the model trained on CIFAR-10 and $\mathcal{D}_{mod-CIFAR10}$, while the right-hand side indicates the performance of the model trained on restricted CASIA-WebFace and $\mathcal{D}_{mod-CASIA}$.
+The result shows that DNNs trained on the modified dataset can generalize well on the benign testing set, and therefore the effectiveness of MDP is verified.

-Fig. \ref{fig:mislabel_images} illustrates some target images and the modified images.
-To quantitively assess the similarity between the selected image and corresponding modified image, we calculate SSIM (Structural Similarity Index) \cite{SSIM} of the pairs.
+Fig. \ref{fig:mislabel_images} illustrates some target images and their correspondingly modified images.
+To quantitively assess the similarity between the selected image and corresponding modified image, we also calculate their structural similarity index (SSIM) \cite{SSIM}.
 The mean SSIM for CIFAR-10 and restricted CASIA-WebFace are 96.9\% and 96.1\%, respectively.
 The results show that the modified image is highly similar to the selected image, therefore the invisibility of modification is guaranteed.